-https://thesmhp.org/clinical-guidelines/ Some side effects of a low-carbohydrate diet such as lightheadedness, fatigue, and headache are due to low body salt and hypotension, especially in patients on blood pressure-lowering therapy.
+Some side effects of a low-carbohydrate diet such as lightheadedness, fatigue, and headache are due to low body salt and hypotension, especially in patients on blood pressure-lowering therapy.
 High levels of insulin may cause the kidneys to retain salt and water (Brands & Manhiani, 2012).
-When insulin levels are lowered due to cause diuresis and symptomatic hypotension.
+When insulin levels are lowered due to either reduced insulin dose or reduced insulin secretion because of reduced carbohydrate consumption, this can cause diuresis and symptomatic hypotension.

 Unless there is a history of heart failure or salt-sensitive hypertension, patients should not restrict sodium on low-carbohydrate diets and will likely need additional sodium and hydration, especially in the first several weeks.
 For most patients, 2-3g of sodium (or 5-7g of salt) per day is appropriate.
-This can be accomplished by salting food liberally, or sodium can be supplemented by advising patients to sip on a broth made with regular- sodium bouillon cubes (Steelman & Westman, 2016).
+This can be accomplished by salting food liberally, or sodium can be supplemented by advising patients to sip on a broth made with regular-sodium bouillon cubes (Steelman & Westman, 2016).

 Extra attention should be paid to sodium and hydration status for patients on multiple medications (Steelman & Westman, 2016).
 Patients with heart failure or chronic kidney disease will need more careful monitoring.
 Sodium intake should be kept at baseline until edema resolves, then increased if the patient has orthostatic symptoms (Steelman & Westman, 2016).

 Potassium can also become depleted, especially with potassium-wasting diuretics (thiazides and loop) or inadequate sodium intake.
-Attention should be given to adequate dietary potassium and sodium intake, Supplementation should be considered if hypokalemia is persistent (Steelman & Westman, 2016; Westman et al., 2007).
-5.3.2 Constipation Constipation may also result from changes in fluid and electrolyte imbalance.
+Attention should be given to adequate dietary potassium and sodium intake, especially in patients at high risk, such as those on digoxin therapy (Sävendahl & Underwood, 1999).
+Supplementation should be considered if hypokalemia is persistent (Steelman & Westman, 2016; Westman et al., 2007).

+5.3.2 Constipation

+Constipation may also result from changes in fluid and electrolyte imbalance.
 To address this, begin by increasing fluid intake to a minimum of 2 liters per day.

 Encourage the consumption of low-carbohydrate vegetables that are high in fiber, such as broccoli, cauliflower and greens.

 If not resolved, clinicians may recommend 1 teaspoon of milk of magnesia or magnesium citrate at bedtime, bouillon supplements, or a sugar-free fiber supplement.

 If constipation persists, this may be due to an increase in consumption of certain foods to which a patient may be sensitive, such as nuts or cheese.
 Individualized dietary counseling will assist in identifying how to proceed.

-5.3.3 Muscle cramps Muscle cramps are a common side effect when beginning a low-carbohydrate diet.
+5.3.3 Muscle cramps

+Muscle cramps are a common side effect when beginning a low-carbohydrate diet.
 They usually respond to magnesium supplementation.

 This can be delivered via milk of magnesia or slow-release magnesium chloride (Slow-Mag or generic equivalent), with the recommended dosage from 192 mg to 400 mg daily.
-Magnesium glycinate up to 600 mg Let as ite studenties composed and eases minima Pastonic studes in the second students.
+Magnesium glycinate up to 600 mg per day for symptomatic cramps is also well absorbed and causes minimal gastrointestinal symptoms.
+Magnesium glycinate can be decreased to 200 mg/day for maintenance.
+Supplementation should continue for as long as required to treat muscle cramps.